 All projects that involve data collection at Pitzer College must be approved by the Pitzer College IRB regardless of whether the principal investigator (i.e. the primary faculty, staff, or student conducting the research) is affiliated with Pitzer College or some other institution.

 IRB review/approval originates at the researcher’s home campus and is sufficient to conduct participant recruitment across The Claremont Colleges.
 Access to resources, e.g. student listserve or posting of flyers, would be controlled by the individual campuses and students/faculty wishing such access would be informed that they must approach the individual Dean of Student Offices for access to such resources.
 With the exception of Pomona College, students/faculty seeking access to resources would provide the letter of IRB approval from the home campus but generally not the IRB application.
 In the case of access to resources at Pomona College, all requests will go through the IRB contact and the IRB application from the home campus should be provided along with the approval letter.

 • Students undertaking a research project on another campus (as part of an IS or senior thesis) would submit their IRB application through their home campus.

 Please allow a minimum of two weeks for your application to be processed and reviewed.
 Only complete applications will be reviewed.

-Principal investigators and all members of their research teams must complete the Protecting Human Research Participants (PHRP) course offered online through the National Institutes of Health (NIH).
+Principal investigators and all members of their research teams must complete the Global Health Research Ethics Online Training offered online through Global Health Network.
 Upon completion of this course, a certificate is generated by the online training program.
 Copies of these certificates for the principal investigator and all team members must accompany the application for IRB review.
-Note: completing the online PHRP course takes approximately 2-3 hours.
+Note: completing the online Research Ethics course takes approximately 3-4 hours.